Keli Corpse

 Keli Corpse (born May 14, 1974) is a Canadian former professional ice hockey player.
-He is currently the head coach of the Ayr Centennials of the Southern Ontario Junior Hockey League.
+He subsequently became the head coach of the Ayr Centennials of the Southern Ontario Junior Hockey League.
 Corpse was selected by the Montreal Canadiens in the 2nd round (44th overall) of the 1992 NHL Entry Draft.

 Born in 1974 in London, Ontario, Corpse played in the Ontario Hockey League with the Kingston Frontenacs.
-He also played with the Canada men's national ice hockey team during the 1992-93 and 1994-1995 seasons.
+He also played with the Canada men's national ice hockey team during the 1992-1993 and 1994-1995 seasons.